Jilab-biomechanics/CNN-brain-strains/README.md

 To use the pretrained CNN models for strain estimation, please check the strain prediction evaluation demo in /Strain_prediction folder
 - Go to /Strain_prediction
 - Run `python demo_evaluation.py`.
-- **Input**: Notice that this demo uses `Evaluation_example.mat` as an example input for evaluation.
+- **Input**: Notice that this demo uses `Evaluation_example.mat` as an example rotational velocity profile input for evaluation.
 - **Output**: The output file will be saved as `Output.mat` in the /Strain_prediction folder.

 ## Quick Run:
-If you need to use your own input profile to estimate brain strains from the pretrained CNN models
+If you need to use your own rotational velocity input profile to estimate brain strains from the pretrained CNN models
 - Go to /Strain_prediction
 - **Input**: Store your input as `pad_profile` (Check our `demo_preprocessing.m` for detail) and save it as `Input.mat`
 - Run `python predict_all.py`